huntermcknight/hackthebox-retired/postman/postman-report.md

 ![](screenshots/searchsploit-webmin.png)

-We can use the credentials Matt:computer2008 to login.
+We can use the credentials Matt:computer2008 to log in.

 ![](screenshots/root-proof.png)